How does the supercritical GMC converge?: Local structure of extremal points

 Similarly, for all $k \geq 0$ sufficiently large, one has that

 \end{lemma} \begin{proof} We only prove the bound for the Brownian bridge since the bound for the Brownian motion can be obtained in the same way.
+Furthermore, it suffices to prove \eqref{eq:boundGrowthBM} for $k' = b-1$.
 As usual, we can assume that we are on the event $\{\rmK_b \leq k\}$, otherwise the conclusion follows trivially from Lemma~\ref{lm:upperBoundKk}.
-For $j \in \{k, \ldots, b-1\}$, thanks to Lemma~\ref{lm:approxBrownianBridge}, it holds that
+Thanks to Lemma~\ref{lm:approxBrownianBridge}, it holds that

 and also

 The claim follows since by Lemma~\ref{lm:mainEntrRW} it holds that